FrederoxDev/Astra/README.md

 # Installation

-To install cosmic compiler, download the latest .exe file from the GitHub Releases tab.
-Next take that .exe and store it in a good location (e.g. `C:\Program Files\Cosmic Compiler\`), and then add that to your PATH environment variables so the .exe can be used in command prompt and PowerShell.
+To install Astra, download the latest .exe file from the GitHub Releases tab.
+Next take that .exe and store it in a good location (e.g. `C:\Program Files\Astra\`), and then add that to your PATH environment variables so the .exe can be used in command prompt and PowerShell.

 # Features

 The compiler has been built for speed, not features.
-Features offered by other compilers like `Custom Components` do not currently exist inside of Cosmic Compiler.
+Features offered by other compilers like `Custom Components` do not currently exist inside of Astra.
 Therefore you may want to chose those compilers if you need those features.
-Cosmic Compiler does offer `TypeScript` compilation using `SWC` and build times are significantly faster compared to other compilers.
+Astra does offer `TypeScript` compilation using `SWC` and build times are significantly faster compared to other compilers.

 # Commands

 ## `[-v | --version]`

-This will log the current version of the Cosmic Compiler
+This will log the current version of the Astra

 ## `scaffold`